gabrielgaborw/Video_Game/README.md

-# Simple Game
+# Space Inv Game
-A simple game, made with Unity, where you have to defeat endlessly spawning enemies.
+A game inspired by Space Invaders, made with Unity, where you have to defeat endlessly spawning enemies.